Our American Express Membership Rewards guide gives you the full rundown on earning and redeeming points and helps you select the best card.

 Maximizing the value of your American Express Membership Rewards is equal parts spending and strategizing — spending in the categories that yield the most rewards and strategizing your redemptions to glean the most value from them.
 The choice is yours, and as long as you’re achieving your goal, whether that be a “free” vacation or regularly upgraded hotel stays, it’s hard to complain.
 To sum it up:

 - Carry cards that complement each other’s spending categories.
-The goal is to earn more than 1 point per dollar spent on as many purchases as possible.
+Use different cards to earn more than 1 point per dollar on as many purchases as possible.

 - Pay off your balances.
-It goes without saying, but carrying a balance and paying interest on rewards cards will quickly negate the benefits you have the opportunity to earn.
+Carrying a balance and paying interest on rewards cards will quickly negate the benefits you may earn.

-*Information about the Blue from American Express, the Amex EveryDay Preferred Card, the Hilton Honors American Express Aspire Card and the Citi Prestige Card has been collected independently by CreditCards.com.
+*Information about the American Express Green Card, Amex EveryDay Credit Card, Amex EveryDay Preferred card, Business Green Rewards Card from American Express, Blue from American Express and the Hilton Honors American Express Aspire Card has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.